ram-hacks/Weekly-Programming-Challenge/submission-guide/readme.md

 ## Step 4 : Submit a pull request

 Once you are satisfied with your changes, you can go back to the main page of your fork, github.com/\[**your username here!!!**\]/Weekly-Programming-Challenge, and click *New Pull Request*.
 Once you submit a pull request, one of the club admins will review your change and hopefully accept it.
+You can look at an example of this below.

 ![Example PR](Step4.png)